Jonchun/kinto/README.md

 - Terminal apps (optional) - Alt will be Win/Super, Win/Super will be Alt, Ctrl will be Ctrl

+### New Features

-- New Features - Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.
+- Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.

-- ~~Modify existing Terminal app keymap profiles (optional and with confirmation) - Copy, Paste, New Tab, etc will be remapped to use Win/Super in the physical Command (or Alt key) position.~~
+- During Terminal app usage physical Alt (or Super) has been mapped to Ctrl+Shift+ for most common functions, based on Konsole defaults.
+Most likely applies to most other terminal apps.

 ## How to install